nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
 6. Check and select `files from packages`, click `Change...`, and select the `resource`.
 7. Click OK twice.
 Rebuild project as required.

-> Click on the `files from packages` text after ticking in order to enable the `Change...` button
+    Click on the `files from packages` text after ticking in order to enable the `Change...` button

 ### 1.5.
 Troubleshooting project setup

 #### 1.5.1.
 Eclipse reports compile errors after merging new commits pulled from Git.
-> This is beacuase Eclipse failed to recognize the new files that are pulled from Git.<br>
+    This is because Eclipse failed to recognize the new files that are pulled from Git.
-1. Right click on the project (in Eclipse package explorer) and choose `Gradle` -> `Refresh Gradle Project`.
+1. Right click on the project (in Eclipse package explorer) and choose `Gradle` > `Refresh Gradle Project`.

 #### 1.5.2.
 Eclipse reports missing libraries.
-> Eclipse has failed to retrieve all required dependencies during the project import.<br>
+    Eclipse has failed to retrieve all required dependencies during the project import.
-1. Right click on the project and select `Gradle` > [`Run tests using Gradle`](UsingGradle.md).
+1. Right click on the project and select `Gradle` > `Run tests using Gradle`.

 ## 2. Design